HamsWork/CrownedTrader/SETUP_GUIDE.md

 ### "No module named 'dotenv'"
 Run: `pip install python-dotenv`

-### Discord webhook not working
+### Discord bot not working
-- Verify your webhook URL is correct in the `.env` file
+- Verify your bot token and channel ID are correct in the `.env` file
-- Make sure the webhook hasn't been deleted from Discord
+- Make sure the bot has been invited to your server and has proper permissions
+- Ensure Message Content Intent is enabled in the bot settings
+- Check that the bot has permission to send messages in the channel
 - Check the server console for error messages

 ### Database errors